Is online accounting better than offline accounting?

 What do the experts think?

-At Thomas & Co Accounting are proud to provide online accountancy services and cloud accounting.
+At Thomas & Co Accounting we are proud to provide online accountancy services and cloud accounting.
 We work with forward thinking clients who expect the latest innovations, which we provide through online accounting.
 Thomas & Co cover the cost of all subscription accountancy software including Xero and Dext, allowing you to seamlessly scan and store receipts without effort.
 If you still aren’t sure about the benefits of online accountancy services, or you’re looking to change your accountancy firm, get in touch and speak to one of our experienced professionals about our tailored accountancy packages.